-Today, LCD accounts for more than 90% of the displays sold, but they are made with glass meaning that they cannot meet the conformability, thinness and robustness requirements in many new applications.
-By replacing the glass with ultra-thin plastic, and using organic transistors instead of amorphous silicon ones, an LCD can be made to bend and curve around surfaces.
+LCD accounts for more than 90% of displays sold today, but they are made with glass meaning that they cannot meet the conformability, thinness and robustness requirements in many new applications.
+A new disruptive glass-free display technology – organic LCD (OLCD) – is now making high-quality, low-cost flexible displays available to all.
+It is manufactured on low-cost plastic substrates and uses inherently flexible, high-performance organic transistors instead of the rigid amorphous silicon transistors typically used in glass LCDs.

 Typical applications and markets: